Structured Data Clear Signing Format

 EVM smart contract binding context (denoted ‘calldata’)

-sub-key is used to introduce an EVM smart contract binding context, with the following constraints expressed as sub-keys of contract
+The contract sub-key is used to introduce an EVM smart contract binding context, with the following constraints expressed as sub-keys of contract.

 contract.deployments